Blizzard Run to Town

 We are not building a traditional ski resort.

-No lifts.
+There will be no ski lifts.
 No luxury spa.
 No shopping village.
-No “please remain indoors and enjoy the ambiance.”
+No velvet ropes.

-Elev8150 is a mountain basecamp.
-A place to eat, sleep, gear up, and get back outside.
-The buildings are intentionally rustic and simple because the mountains are the main event—not the room you’re staying in.
+Elev8150 is a mountain basecamp—a place to eat, sleep, gear up, and get back outside.
+Our lodging, restaurant, and tiny homes are intentionally rustic and simple, because the mountains are the destination, not the buildings.

-We also plan on hosting a very small number of guests per year.
-This is not about volume.
+We also plan to host a very small number of guests per year.
+This is not a volume business.

-One of the biggest things the cameras didn’t show is that we didn’t come here just to build—we came here to live.
+One of the biggest omissions from the show is that we didn’t come here just to build—we came here to live.

 • Backcountry skiing